labmus-ufrj/Animove/docs/docs/analysis/score-sectors.md

 There's no prejudice in setting this to `True` if you have a perfect tracking, with spots in all frames.

 If you have only spots and no tracks, this feature won't work in this mode.
-It is not significant to mean out the positions of scores on each frame; thus, this checkbox gets deactivated if this is the case.
+It is not significant to mean out the positions of scores on each frame.

 ## Display Plots
 * **Pie Chart**: Simple chart to represent spot prevalence in different areas by percentage.